-Non-current liabilities related to bonds decreased by \$1,207,000 due to principal payments made on the bonds in the current fiscal year.
+Non-current liabilities related to bonds decreased by \$1,940,000 due to principal payments made on the bonds in the current fiscal year.

-In 2015, the College adopted Governmental Accounting Standards Board (GASB) Statement No. 68, which requires governments providing defined benefit pensions through a cost-sharing plan to recognize their unfunded pension benefit obligation as a liability for the first time and to more comprehensively and comparably measure the annual costs of pension benefits.
-The net pension liability increased by \$13,395,000 from 2022 to 2023.
+In 2015, the College adopted Governmental Accounting Standards Board (GASB) Statement No. 68, which requires governments providing defined benefit pensions through a cost-sharing plan to recognize their unfunded pension benefit obligation as a liability for the first time, and to more comprehensively and comparably measure the annual costs of pension benefits.
+The net pension liability decreased by \$15,921,000 from 2021 to 2022.

 In 2017, the College adopted Governmental Accounting Standards Board (GASB) Statement No. 75, which requires governments providing other postemployment benefits to recognize their unfunded benefit obligation as a liability for the first time, and to more comprehensively and comparably measure the annual costs of pension benefits.
-The net postemployment benefit liability increased by \$574,000 from 2022 to 2023.
+The net postemployment benefit liability decreased by \$5,402,000 from 2021 to 2022.

-In 2023, the College adopted Governmental Accounting Standards Board (GASB) Statement No. 96, which requires recognition of certain assets and liabilities for subscription-based information technology arrangements that previously were classified as expenditures.
-The College restated beginning balances for the adoption.
-See Note E, Note G and Note M, in the notes to the financial statements, for more detail.
+In 2022, the College adopted Governmental Accounting Standards Board (GASB) Statement No. 87, which requires recognition of certain assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contracts.
+The adoption of this statement restated beginning capital assets and bonds and other obligations, increasing both by \$96,393.
+See Note L, in the notes to the financial statements, for more detail.